 • This OPI Parent Letter can be used to meet state and federal requirements for timely notification.

 Review score reports to exit eligible students.
-Students who have obtained an Overall Composite Score of 4.7 or higher should be exited from EL status in AIM/Infinite Campus.
+Students who have obtained an Overall Composite Score of 4.7 or higher should be exited from EL status in Infinite Campus.

 NAEP 2025 is Complete